-Katherine A. Petti is a Partner with Ellis George Cipollone O’Brien Annaguey LLP.
+Katherine A. Petti is a Partner with Ellis George Cipollone O’Brien LLP.

-Katherine focuses on complex civil litigation, especially in the area of media law (including the defense of a national television news organization in one of the most significant defamation case to go to trial in years) and products liability.
-She has also worked in the areas of trade secrets litigation, securities matters, FDCPA law, and government contracts.
+Katherine focuses on complex civil litigation, especially in the area of media law, including the defense of two national television news organizations in two of the most significant defamation cases to advance to trial in the last decade.
+She has also worked in the areas of employment defense, products liability, trade secrets litigation, securities matters, FDCPA law, and government contracts.
 She has practiced in the trial and appellate levels of state and federal courts, as well as in domestic and international arbitration proceedings.

 Katherine has significant state and federal experience in all aspects of litigation and arbitration, from motions to dismiss, to fact development, through the trial stage of litigation (including a multi-billion-dollar jury trial and multi-billion-dollar patent arbitration), and finally, to the appellate level and cert-stage and merits stage of the Supreme Court.

 A native of Atlanta, Georgia, Katherine graduated with honors from Harvard College and Harvard Law School.
 Following graduation, she clerked for the Honorable Judge Raymond Kethledge of the United States Court of Appeals for the Sixth Circuit.
 She started her work in private practice at Williams & Connolly LLP in Washington, D.C.

 Katherine was selected to the Los Angeles Business Journal’s “Women of Influence: Attorneys” issue in 2022 and named to the Washington, D.C.
 “Rising Stars” list by Super Lawyers from 2018 through 2020, and to the California “Rising Stars” list by Super Lawyers in 2023.
 For her work at the Supreme Court, Katherine was part of the team named “Legal Lions” by Law360 after a win at the Supreme Court in Midland Funding v.
 Johnson.